crazyscot/tangent-lightroom/README.md

 * Split Toning
 * Sharpening
 * Noise Reduction
+* Crop Edges
-* Crop
+* Crop Corners
 * Flag
 * Rotate/Export
 * Modes menu (two pages worth)

 ### Tangent Arc, Element, Ripple

 I haven't yet written a mapping file for these panels.
 (If you'd like me to create one for you, it'd be easier if I had access to such a panel...)

 All is not lost; you will want to set up a mapping in the Tangent Mapper application.

-*If you do this, don't forget to save your mapping from within Tangent Mapper!*
+*Don't forget to save your mapping from within Tangent Mapper!*

 If you'd like to contribute your mapping, you'll need to export it from the Mapper (File → Manage Control Maps) - please create an issue on the GitHub page and attach the mapping file.
+(Or, even better, send in a pull request, but to do that effectively you'll need to understand the XML generator in TangentMappingDefinitions.)

+## Tips

+### Undo/Redo

+* Lightroom tracks updates and only creates undo points when you stop providing inputs for a certain time.
+This time is configurable; you will find it in _File→Plugin Extras→General options / Other... / Tracking Delay_ .